 - As of July 31, everyone older than 5 must wear masks inside all public buildings, including restaurants, houses of worship, gyms, casinos, stores and office buildings.
 Masks are also required outdoors whenever it is not possible to maintain social distancing of at least 6 feet from others.You can see details on Governor Hogan's mask mandate here.

-- As of Friday, June 5, Governor Hogan has begun "stage two" of Maryland's coronavirus recovery and has since updated his order several times.
+- As of Friday, November 20, Governor Hogan has begun "stage two" of Maryland's coronavirus recovery.
 It is important to note that Maryland counties and cities still have final authority on moving forward with re-openings.
 Under the revised order:

-- Religious facilities may open at 50 percent capacity.
+- Religious institutions may operate at 50 percent capacity.